Table of Contents

 Form a Business Entity

-Each of these entities has certain pros and cons related to costs, liability exposure and administrative requirements, so think carefully what suits you the most.
+Each entity has certain pros and cons related to costs, liability exposure, and administrative requirements, so think carefully about what suits you best.

 Obtain Business Licenses and Permits

 Having the necessary licenses and permits is crucial, and you can be fined or even have to close your business if you fail to obtain them.